Radon gas in buildings

 How is radon harmful?

-Homes in some parts of the country are more likely to have a radon problem than others.
-Use the EPA’s interactive radon map to check if you live in a high radon area.
+Some areas have high radon levels.
+You can use the EPA’s interactive radon map to check if you live in a high radon area.
 This is different to having your home tested for radon.
 Even if you are living in a low radon area on the map, your home may have high levels of radon when tested.

 Every home has different amounts of radon so the EPA recommends that everyone has their home tested for radon.
 The EPA has a list of registered radon testing services.